margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the people who work on Cash App
 * Grateful for my sister who centers around music like other people do
 * Grateful for the man calling me
-* Grateful for memories of the song "Choose God" playing in the car
+* Grateful for memories of the song *Choose God* playing in the car
 * Grateful for people doing environmentally friendly work
 * Grateful that the world is always unfolding as it should
 * Grateful to dwell in Love